 Chronic understaffing.
 Low-wage caregivers.
 Difficulty containing infections.
-These are problems that nursing homes faced in the best of times but that have proved especially deadly as the coronavirus pandemic has spread like wildfire though long-term care facilities.
+These are problems that nursing homes face in the best of times but that have proved especially deadly as the coronavirus pandemic has spread like wildfire through long-term care facilities.
 In response, many states have moved to shield nursing homes -- and in some states assisted living facilities as well -- from lawsuits related to the care they are providing during the pandemic.
 Long-term care advocates are fiercely opposing the measures.

 The coronavirus pandemic has hit nursing homes particularly hard.
 One-third of all deaths are residents or workers in nursing homes or other long-term care facilities, and in 15 states more than half of all COVID-19 deaths have been related to long-term care.
 In the best of times, nursing homes often have problems with staffing shortages and infection outbreaks, and the pandemic has exacerbated these problems.